tlswg/tls13-spec/draft-ietf-tls-tls13.md

 intended for one TLS record layer client are not redirected to another.
 The sequence number ensures that attempts to delete or reorder messages will be detected.
 Since sequence numbers are 64 bits long, they should never overflow.
-Messages from one peer cannot be inserted into the other's output, since they use independent keys.
+Messages from one party cannot be inserted into the other's output, since they use independent keys.

 ## Denial of Service